 - Compliance with the conditions of registration is required, whenever registration is required.

-- A social event that requires registration must have that registration approved by the Office of Student Development.
-The Office of Student Development shall approve or reject the registration based on considerations such as the adequacy of the registration information provided, the location, previous experiences with the social event sponsors and sponsoring organization, conflicts with other important college events and dates, etc.
+- A social event that requires registration must have that registration approved by the Division of Student Development.
+The Division of Student Development shall approve or reject the registration based on considerations such as the adequacy of the registration information provided, the location, previous experiences with the social event sponsors and sponsoring organization, conflicts with other important college events and dates, etc.

 - A Social Event Registration Form (available in the Campus Life office) must be approved prior to publicizing the event or issuing invitations.